louis-lau/vscode-secrule-language-plugin/README.md

-# SecRules Language Support for VSCode
+# SecLang Language Support for VSCode

-A Visual Studio Code extension that provides syntax highlighting and hover documentation for SecRules, the language used by [ModSecurity](https://modsecurity.org/) and [Coraza](https://coraza.io/).
+A Visual Studio Code extension that provides syntax highlighting and hover documentation for SecLang, the language used by [ModSecurity](https://modsecurity.org/) and [Coraza](https://coraza.io/).

 ![Screenshot showing the extension in action](./img/screenshot.png)